SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ### Example: Greeting by Name

-Let’s write a program which enter the name of the user and greets them with the text "**Hello, *име***".
+Let’s write a program which enters the name of the user and greets them with the text "**Hello, *име***".

 ```Java
 Scanner scanner = new Scanner(System.in);